Florence, Tuscany's capital and major tourist hub in Italy

 Florence has been defined in many ways, from the birthplace of the Renaissance to the cradle of Western civilization.
 Fodor's even claims that the Tuscan capital "changed the way we see the world".
 In 1966 a terrible flood covered the city with mud and volunteers from all over the world came to help, even Ted Kennedy, brother of John Fitzgerald and Robert, appealed to everyone's sensitivity for help and founded the CRIA, Committee to Rescue Italian Art, chaired by Jacqueline Kennedy.
 So, what is all the fuss about?
 What are really the best things to see in Florence?

 One of Italy's most expensive travel destinations (Venice is still strong in the pole position, in our opinion), yet Florence is always packed with tourists.
 Is it really worth your time and money?
-While you can answer this question only by visiting and experiencing first-hand, with our Florence guide you can already start shaping your own idea and decide whether it's your type of travel destination or not.
+While you can answer this question only by visiting and experiencing first-hand, with our online Florence travel guide you can already start shaping your own idea and decide whether it's your type of travel destination or not.

 The origins of Florence date back to Etruscan times when the residents of surrounding hilltops settled in the valley of the Arno river.
 Subsequently, the Romans named the city "Florentia" as of "fated to flourish".
 Under the Roman rule, from the 1st century BC Florence did begin to flourish and to impose itself among the other major cities of the Etruscan Tuscia region, today possible to explore from its wonderful main town Viterbo and the myriad of itineraries this land offers.